 The Capsule Tower Nakagin ( The central bank Capsule Tower Nakagin Kapuseru TAWA ) Tower is a mixed use of’ residential and office designed by architect Kisho Kurokawa and located in Shimbashi , Tokyo , Japan .
 Completed in only 30 days 1972, the building is a rare surviving example of Japanese Metabolism , an iconic architectural movement of cultural resurgence postwar Japan.

 It was the first capsule architecture example in the world built for permanent use and practical.
 The building still exists but has fallen into disuse.
 In October 2012, thirty capsules on 140 were still used as apartments, while others were used for storage or offices, or simply abandoned and left to the state of deterioration.
 After joining in September 2015 EYExplore the photography company, Tokyo-based, transferred its office in one of the capsules, declarer: "We wanted to take a stand and be part of this unique historic building instead of being helpless spectators.
 No later than August 2017, capsules could still be rented (relatively inexpensive, given the locality of Ginza ), although the waiting list remains long.

-Scheduled to last 25 years, la Nakagin Capsule Tower still stands today despite the destruction of threat to this experimental monument which could or should be registered UNESCO.
+Scheduled to last 25 years, the Nakagin Capsule Tower still stands today despite the threat of destruction hanging over this experimental monument which could or should have been listed with UNESCO.